EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	- Saving prefs is a slow operation, so its to time the saving during a transition or a point in the game where the user notice a small delay.
 Another example is jumping between menus.
 In project case, the prefs related to the menu will be saved when pressing the back button
+	- The disadvantages of using the player pref are:
+		* It can only store int, float and string data types.
+It can't store collections such as lists or arrays.
+For example a collection of player progress which shows which levels he already unlocked.
+This can not be saved in the player prefs
+		* Security - player prefs store all of its data as plain text file without any encryption and its easy for anyone to hack the file.
+On a standalone windows build, player prefs can be found in the registry and can be moded there.
+					 For example, the player can hack the player prefs file and change the amount of gems he has to any value he wants and that will be applied into the game.
+This will destroy the whole monetization model

+* MVC (model view controller)
+	- Breaks our software into three different parts
+	- The -model- represents the part of our program that contains all of the data, like player collectables amount, volumes etc
+	- The -view- is the user interface, like menus and screens that thep layer uses to interact with in the application.
+The view will be updated according to how the model (game data) changes
+	- The -controller- will hold all of the management scripts that we will use to modify the model, like game manager or any other script that control the flow of the actual game that fall outside of the view
+	- The user see the view and apply input to the device by a controller such as mouse, keyboard etc. The input goes to the controller portion of the application which in turn manipulates the data as the model data changes.
+Then the view updates and the cycle is repeated

 * Menu Subclasses
 	- The goal is to get the menu set up as a singleton, but singleton permits only one instance of each class